John F Kennedy Building

 As Dr. McCune left no funds to maintain the collection, the City of Vallejo was tasked with finding a way to provide for its preservation.
 Consequently, a portion of the collection was auctioned in 1986 to establish a McCune Endowment Fund to maintain the collection.
 Interest from this fund is exclusively used for the operating expenses of the collection.

-In 1987 the City of Vallejo amended its municipal code in order to form the McCune Endowment Committee (i.e. McCune Committee).
-The committee is charged with maintaining, protecting, and enhancing the collection as well as making it available to the public.
+In 1987 the City of Vallejo amended its municipal code in order to form the McCune Endowment Committee as a subcommittee of the Vallejo Library Advisory Board (VLAB).
+In 2016 the Vallejo City Council abolished VLAB and concurrently elevated the former McCune Committee to the status of a full City commission called the McCune Collection Commission.
+Its 7 Council-appointed commissioners are charged with maintaining, protecting, and enhancing the collection as well as making it available to the public.

 The McCune Committee provides public service in the Arts of the Book.
 We seek to:

-Finally, during 2015 the Collection has been augmented by the donation of more than 40 books, photos and art prints.
-The Committee has also embarked upon an ongoing comprehensive effort to standardize its policies and procedures including drafting and/or revising such documents as: the McCune Committee Orientation Handbook; the McCune Committee Bylaws; the McCune Collection Acquisition Policy; and the McCune Committee Membership Policy.
-The McCune Collection is fortunate to be overseen and operated by a multi-talented Committee supported by equally talented affiliates and volunteers, all of whom devoted over 1700 hours of their time in 2015.
-By continuing to attract and enlarge a diverse volunteer base as well as the range and support of donors, the Committee is confident that The McCune’s status as a cultural gem of Vallejo remains secure and continues to enhance the quality of life for all residents of Vallejo and surrounding communities.
+Finally, during 2016 the Collection was augmented by the donation of more than 40 books, photos and art prints.
+The Commission is continuing an ongoing comprehensive effort to standardize its policies and procedures including drafting and/or revising such documents as: the McCune Volunteer Program Policy; the McCune Room Event and Use Policy; the McCune Collection Image Use Policy; and the McCune Security Services Policy.
+The McCune Collection brochure was also revised and updated thanks in particular to the work of Linda Lawless, Ken Innes and Julie Stratton.
+The McCune Collection is most fortunate to be overseen and operated by a many talented Commission supported by equally talented volunteers, all of whom devoted over 2200 hours of their time in 2016 (compared to 1700 hours in 2015).
+By attracting diverse volunteers as well as increasing the range and support of donors, the McCune Collection remains one of Vallejo’s cultural icons enhancing the quality of life for all Vallejoans and residents in surrounding communities.

-Items of the McCune Collection highlighted on the website in 2015:
+The following items of the McCune Collection were highlighted on the website in 2016:

 The McCune Endowment Fund was created in 1986 by the City of Vallejo through auctioning some of the Collection’s assets.
 Under CA State law and Vallejo’s Municipal Code, this fund is managed by the Finance Director of the City of Vallejo.
 A portion of the interest generated by the fund is allocated each year to the McCune Committee’s operating budget.

-Founded in 2006, the McCune Art and Books Collection Foundation serves as a 501c(3) non-profit source of funding for the McCune Collection.
-During 2015, the Foundation received $1448 in contributions, the largest of which were $250 from the ChameleonJohn company and $165 from Katy Miessner of Vallejo, CA. An additional $420 was received through book table donations, $355 from event donations (primarily the Program Series and the February High Tea) and $258 through its fiscal sponsorship with the Magical Moonshine Theatre.
-The Foundation also played a significant role in underwriting startup costs for the McCune’s newest venture as a 2nd Friday Art Walk venue.
-The Treasurer of the Foundation provides Financial Reports and Commentary to both the McCune Foundation and the McCune Committee.
+Founded in 2006, the McCune Art & Books Collection Foundation serves as a 501c(3) non-profit source of funding for the McCune Collection.
+During 2016 the Foundation received $951 in contributions, the largest of which were $100 from Honore McIlhattan, $100 from Joanne Schivley, $75 from Larry Critchfield, $50 from Donna Brown, and $36 from Carol Levin.
+An additional $490 was received through book table, program series and other event donations.
+The Foundation also continued to play a role in underwriting costs for the McCune’s participation as a 2nd Friday Art Walk venue.
+The Treasurer of the Foundation provides financial updates periodically to both the McCune Foundation and the McCune Collection Commission.